debops/debops/docs/defaults-detailed.rst

 Each PostgreSQL cluster by default uses all of the above lists in its ``pg_hba.conf`` configuration file.
-A cluster can disable any list by specifying its abbrevated name as a parameter with ``False``.
+A cluster can disable any list by specifying its abbreviated name as a parameter with ``False``.
 For example:

 .. code-block:: yaml